Home > Adventure

 But the rules loosen a little when the moon completely obscures the sun.
 NASA has provided some pointers on how to safely view the total eclipse.

 The total eclipse will trace a path from Oregon to South Carolina, casting its shadow over the states between.
 NASA has posted a map page with state-by-state coverage.
-Depending where you are within the band of totality, the event will last anywhere from one to three minutes.
+Depending on where you are within the band of totality, the event will last anywhere from 1 to 3 minutes.

 If you are fortunate to be inside the band of totality, you will be able to stare at the sun directly with the naked eye during totality only.

 Even if you will be viewing the eclipse inside the band, you’ll need special-purpose eclipse glasses or welding goggles ISO certified to 12 or higher to view the transition of the moon into and out of the path of the sun.
-These glasses block out 100 percent UV light and 97 percent of infrared radiation, completely protecting the eye.
+These glasses block out 100% UV light and 97% of infrared radiation, completely protecting the eye.

 • Be defect- and scratch-free